 On the other hand, main roads that connect to a highway or a trunk road usually belong to KKR.

-So, now that you’ve identified which jurisdiction your case falls under, the next thing that could make or break your case is WHY the sinkhole appeared.
+The next thing that could make or break your case is WHY the sinkhole appeared

 This is important because although technically the Mayor of KL can’t stop you from asking for compensation or taking legal action against them, whether or not your claim will be successful depends on the results of an investigation conducted by an insurance adjuster and the decision of the courts.